Adding Datasets

 2Select the Melbourne Photogrammetry Actor and adjust the Location Z coordinate by clicking inside the Z coordinate box and dragging toward the right, or by typing a number.

-If you are new to the 3D Tiles format, check out the 3D Tiles Specification to learn more.
+If you'd like to learn more about the 3D Tiles format, check out the 3D Tiles Specification.

 .